Меню:

 };

 Now we need to create mocked class, that is inherited from PropHolder, and uses macros to implement corresponding stubs.
-Google mock provides different macros — MOCK_METHODN, MOCK_CONST_METHODN, where last N should match to number of arguments to generate stubs.
-First argument of these macros is name of method to mock, and second — function's signature:
+Google mock provides different macros — MOCK_METHODN, MOCK_CONST_METHODN, where last N should match to the number of arguments of the mocked function.
+First argument of these macros is a name of method to mock, and second — function's signature:

 class MockPropHolder : public PropHolder {